bch0w/simutils/seisflows/tutorial/README.txt

     $ ls -l utils/specfem3d/DATA

-NOTE: Whatever is in this DATA directory will get copied into all the SeisFlows working so don't keep large files here (e.g., tomo files).
+NOTE: Whatever is in this DATA/ directory will get copied into all the SeisFlows working so don't keep large files here (e.g., tomo files).
 You can check the location of the data directory with